-When equipping yourself or your child for the risks inherent to playing sports, think beyond the most obvious high contact sports and the body’s largest bones.
+When equipping yourself or your child with the risks inherent to playing sports, think beyond the most obvious high-contact sports and the body’s largest bones.
 Don’t forget about the teeth.

 Millions of teeth are knocked out of millions of athletes’ mouths across Saskatchewan and Canada every year.
 Whether or not your league makes it mandatory, dentists in Saskatoon strongly recommend that everyone who participates in contact sports should wear an appropriate mouthguard.